philips-labs/terraform-aws-github-runner/README.md

 ### Experimental - Optional queue to publish GitHub workflow job events

-This queue is an experimental feature to allow you to receive a copy of the wokflow_jobs events sent by the GItHub App.
-For example to calculate a matrix or monitor the system.
+This queue is an experimental feature to allow you to receive a copy of the wokflow_jobs events sent by the GitHub App.
+This can be used to calculate a matrix or monitor the system.

 To enable the feature set `enable_workflow_job_events_queue = true`.
-Be aware the feature in experimental!
+Be aware though, this feature is experimental!

 Messages received on the queue are using the same format as published by GitHub wrapped in a property `workflowJobEvent`.